ingadhoc/rancher-catalog/README.md

 ## AdHoc Simple Odoo Stack

-Will create only one db/odoo stacks.
+Will create only one db/odoo stack.

 ## AdHoc Multiple Odoo Stack